sparkle-project/sparkle-project.github.io/documentation/sandboxing/index.md

 If you follow standard workflows and archive & export your application to [Distribute your App](/documentation#4-distributing-your-app), which we recommend, you do not need to especially do anything for signing Sparkle or its XPC Services and may skip this section.

-However, if you need to code sign Sparkle with a specific certificate for development or use an alternative workflow for distributing your application outside of Xcode's Archive Organizer, you will need to manually re-sign Sparkle and its XPC Services with your own certificate.
+However, if you need to code sign Sparkle with a specific certificate for development or use an alternative workflow for distributing your application outside of Xcode's archive and export workflow, then you will need to manually re-sign Sparkle and its XPC Services with your own certificate.

 By default, Sparkle distributions include XPC Services and helper tools that are signed with an ad-hoc signature, Hardened Runtime enabled, and a `com.apple.security.get-task-allow` entitlement to allow debugging.
 This combination works for common development workflows, but is not ideal for distribution.